 Sanger Sequencing

-There are times when PCR is not sufficient to provide the answers that we need about a patient’s condition.
-For example, tumor suppressor genes can be deactivated through numerous point mutations; therefore full gene sequencing is needed.
+Sometimes, PCR is not sufficient to provide the answers we need about a patient’s condition.
+For example, tumor suppressor genes can be deactivated through numerous point mutations; therefore, full gene sequencing is required.
 Sanger sequencing is still the most widely used sequencing assay.

 Sanger sequencing uses modified nucleotides (dideoxynucleotides or ddNTP) in a PCR reaction.
-The bases used in Sanger sequencing are fluorescently labeled and modified such that when the base is incorporated into the DNA strand, synthesis of that strand stops.
-The ddNTPs are present in the reaction in low concentrations alongside higher concentrations of normal bases.
+The bases used in Sanger sequencing are fluorescently labeled and altered so that synthesis stops when the base is incorporated into the DNA strand.
+The ddNTPs are present in the reaction in low concentrations alongside higher concentrations of regular bases.
 This allows thousands of DNA strands to be made, ending at a different point when a modified base happens to be incorporated into their strand.
 The sequence of the strands is then determined using a capillary electrophoresis instrument.
 The sequence can then be compared to a known sequence to determine if there are mutations in the DNA analyzed.

 electropherogram (right) that